HomeSmall BusinessIs That Directory a Link Farm?

 Industry Perspective: When evaluating a directory, ask: “Does this directory exist primarily to provide value to users seeking resources, or primarily to manipulate search rankings?”
 The answer reveals whether you’re looking at a legitimate directory or a link farm.

-Strategic Benefits for Industry
+Strategic benefits for industry

 • Brand positioning: Inclusion in selective directories places your brand in a quality context